 There are several aspects of Dr. Craig’s case I gladly acknowledge.
 For instance I freely recognize the fact language is not always meant to be taken literally.
 The many forms of writing invented by humanity each have different rules of reading.
 Likewise I agree with Dr. Craig on his point that even literal descriptions can be used allegorically.
 The various uses of the word “day” are a good example especially since this particular word is one of the main points of contention in the debate of how the biblical creation account ought to be interpreted.
-Thankfully Dr. Craig recognizes the literal interpretation of the creation account is legitimate (even if he does not subscribe to it) and I also agree with him that such an understanding of the text ought not be used a spiritual litmus test for other Christians.
+Thankfully Dr. Craig recognizes the literal interpretation of the creation account is legitimate and I also agree with him that such an understanding of the text ought not be used a spiritual litmus test for other Christians.

 However, one curious point that should be mentioned is even with the various ways the word “day” can be used, it is seldom a problem for native English speakers.
 There is usually no confusion or disagreement when that word is used in its various forms.
 Given the fact the biblical creation account of Genesis is the only significant area I know of where the word “day” is so strongly debated I think it worth taking a closer look.